NET-BYU/networking-course/_homeworks/transport_layer.md

         - What is the UDP/TCP checksum protecting against?
         - What is the UDP/TCP checksum not protecting against?
         - Why should you include the header in the checksum and not just the payload?

+    - question: Write code to validate a TCP packet following [this guide](https://beej.us/guide/bgnet0/html/#project-validating-a-tcp-packet).
+The guide will give you data and walk you through the process of writing Python code to validate a TCP packet's checksum.
+Post your code.

     - question:
       image: assets/tcp_multiplexing.png